CloudiFacturing/cfpy/README.md

   yet expose the full WFM functionality)
 * `clfpy.ServicesClient`: Client for automatic service deployment. _Requires
   Docker to be installed!_

+Furthermore, use `clfpy.ExtraParameters` for parsing extraParameters inputs in your services.

 ## Requirements
 Requires Python 2.7 or Python 3.x.